ShahPranay/CompilerDesign/README.md

 ### DeclSpecifierAST
 These are the nodes of a linked list.
 Each of them holds a `Specifier*`.

+### Why a linked list for declaration\_specifiers and a vector for block\_item\_list ?

+The production rule for declaration\_specifiers produces the current specifier first and then recursively produces the remaining decl specifiers.
+Thus, to maintain the order we have to append the current specifier before the remaining list.

+In the case of block\_item\_list the order is maintained if we append the current statement after the list.

 ### Specifier
 Produces the type specifer among other things.
 We have a derived class for different kinds.
 `PrimitiveTypeSpecAST`, for example, is used to specify the primitive types like `int`, `char` etc.